top of page

 • What's your favorite childhood memory?

-• What are the ten most important things on your personal bucket list?
+• What are the ten most essential things on your personal bucket list?

 • If you could wake up tomorrow morning with one new skill or ability, what would you choose?